input-output-hk/cardinal-spec/README.md

 | :------- | :---------- | :--- |
 | v0.8 | **Initial Protocol Design** – MVP/Proof of Concept stage. **Not production-ready**; production release targeted for v1.0. | 2025-05-27 |

-**Disclaimer**

-*This document contains information regarding prototype technology for informational purposes only, and reflects current plans and is subject to change without notice.
-Development of the technology described herein is ongoing, and is not a final product, nor currently available for commercial use.*

-*Input Output Global Inc. and its affiliates and subsidiaries make no warranties, express or implied, regarding the accuracy, completeness, or performance of the technology.
-All intellectual property, including concepts, designs, and specifications, remains with Input Output Global Inc. and its relevant subsidiaries, affiliates and licensees.
-Reproduction, distribution, or use of this document without prior written consent from Input Output Global Inc. is prohibited.”*

 # Abstract

 This document introduces Cardinal, a protocol for wrapping Bitcoin Unspent Transaction Outputs (UTxOs) onto the Cardano blockchain, using Bitcoin Ordinals as Cardano Non-Fungible Tokens (NFTs) as a primary example.